gyselroth/php-task-scheduler/README.md

 * PHP mongodb extension
 * PHP sysvmsg extension

->**Note**: This library will only work on \*nix system.
+>**Note**: This library will only work on \*nix systems.
 There is no windows support and there will most likely never be.

 ## Download